Strasburg stars as Nats rout Astros 12-3 for 2-0 Series lead

 He struck out six to become the career leader in postseason Ks with 202 — another impressive statistic on a stellar resume that’s still missing that elusive World Series win.

+“Obviously it’s magnified in the World Series when you’re not clicking on all cylinders,” Verlander said.

-Their dominance against Houston’s best pitchers turned the underdog Nationals into heavy favorites to win the title.
+Their wins against Houston’s best pitchers turned the underdog Nationals into heavy favorites to take the title.
 Only three of the previous 25 teams to lose the first two games at home under the 2-3-2 format have come back to win the Series.
 No one has done it since the 1996 New York Yankees.

 “I wish I was a betting man, but I’m not,” Martinez said.
-“I don’t really believe in that stuff … we’re here because the boys never gave up.”
+“I don’t really believe in that stuff. … We’re here because the boys never gave up.”

 But the Astros insist the tough start hasn’t dampened their confidence.